vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 Onyx is the perfect balance between productivity and performance, a language understandable well both by humans and machines.

 Thanks to powerful abstraction mechanisms and inference, the areas of the appliance are truly endless.
-I heartfully believe that Onyx may be that new lingua franca for decades until humanity learns to transfer thoughts directly into machines.
+I heartfully believe that Onyx may become a new lingua franca for decades until humanity learns to transfer thoughts directly into machines.

 Visit [nxsf.org](https://nxsf.org) to stay updated, and...